 - DELL All Latitude and XPS.
 All models with USB C power supply

 - LENOVO none are USB-C compatible

 - Inspiron and Vostro only some models are compatible with USB-C

 For other brands, please refer to your laptop notice to check if it’s USB-C powerable.

 Security officers have a master key to open your luggage in case of necessity: let TSA know they hold a master key and point out the logo on the TSA approved smart-lock.

-Your Xtend® has been designed in accordance to civil aviation regulation FAA.
+Your Kabuto® has been designed in accordance to civil aviation regulation FAA.
 The electronic lock is normally dormant and turns on as you approach a finger to save battery life.
 You can safely open your luggage during a flight, as long as the signal “fasten your seatbelt” is not lit.

-The Xtend® Lite is exactly the same expandable format as the Xtend®, it does not have a battery or fingerprint opening system.
+The Kabuto® Lite is exactly the same expandable format as the Xtend®, it does not have a battery or fingerprint opening system.
 A dedicated pocket inside allows you to place your own external battery, you can connect your battery to the cable that feeds the plug near the lock.